 What to think about

 - Controller medicines.
 One of the best tools for managing asthma is a daily controller medicine that has a corticosteroid (sometimes called a "steroid" medicine).
 But some people worry about using corticosteroid medicines because of myths they've heard about them.
 If you're making a decision about a corticosteroid inhaler medicine, it helps to know the facts.

 - Quick-relief medicines.
 Because these medicines quickly reduce symptoms, children sometimes overuse them instead of adding the slower-acting, long-term medicines.
-But overuse of quick-relief medicines may have harmful effects, such as decreasing how well these medicines work in the future.footnote 14 Overuse of quick-relief medicine is also a sign that asthma symptoms are not being controlled.
-You should talk with your doctor right away if your child is using quick-relief medicine 4 or more times a week.
+But overuse of quick-relief medicines may have harmful effects, such as decreasing how well these medicines work in the future.footnote 13 Overuse of quick-relief medicine is also a sign that asthma symptoms are not being controlled.
+You should talk with your doctor right away if your child is using quick-relief medicine on more than 2 days a week.

 - Inhaled medicines.
 Try to avoid giving your child an inhaled medicine when he or she is crying, because not as much medicine is delivered to the lungs.